owuchangyuo/owuchangyuo.github.io/_pages/about.md

 # Recent News

+* Febuary 28, 2021.
+One paper for real rain removal has been accepted to IEEE Computer Vision and Pattern Recognition (CVPR).
 * December 15, 2020.
 The source codes of the ASSTV, LRSID, LLRT, TLR, DMRN, OLRT have been uploaded.
 Latter, the source codes of HSI-DeNet, TSWEU, SPC would be upload soon.
 * December 3, 2020.
 One co-author paper for aircraft landmark detection has been accepted to IEEE Signal Processing Letter.
 * October 21, 2020.
 One co-author paper for zipper tape defect detection has been accepted to Neurocomputing.